sebastiano-barrera/blog/content/posts/20240505-mcjs-update.md

 There are 4 types of declaration in JavaScript, each introduced by a different keyword:
 `let`, `const`, `var` and `function`.

-`var` is considered legacy due to its behavior being quite surprising.
-In particular, it forces you to extend the scope of a variable to the whole enclosing function, even the part of it _before_ the line where the declaration appears! `function` behaves similarly, but functions are always expected to be somewhat "special" compared to variables, which makes its behavior "better accepted" by the typical programmer.
+`var` is considered legacy, largely due to its behavior being unintuitive in certain respects.
+In particular, it forces you to extend the scope of the variable to the whole enclosing function, even the part of it _before_ the line where the declaration appears! `function` behaves similarly, but functions are always expected to be somewhat "special" compared to variables, which makes its behavior "better accepted" by the typical programmer.

 ```js
 // this works!